ChunmingZhangUW/PP_high_dim/README.md

 ============== Part 1: Readme description for Matlab codes =============================

-Readme description for producing Figure 2 (left panel and right panel) and Figure 1 (left panel) of the paper titled "A Computational Perspective on Projection Pursuit in High Dimensions: Feasible or Infeasible Feature Extraction" by Zhang, Ye and Wang (2023, International Statistical Review, Volume 91, Issue 1, 140–161, at https://onlinelibrary.wiley.com/doi/10.1111/insr.12517).
-Inputs, e.g., sample size $n$, data dimension $p$ and types of data distribution, used in codes for other figures can be similarly and manually adjusted.
+Readme Description for Producing Figure 2 (left Panel and Right Panel) and Figure 1 (Left Panel) of the paper titled "A Computational Perspective on Projection Pursuit in High Dimensions: Feasible or Infeasible Feature Extraction" by Zhang, Ye and Wang (2023, International Statistical Review, Volume 91, Issue 1, 140–161, available at https://onlinelibrary.wiley.com/doi/10.1111/insr.12517).

+Inputs such as sample size $n$, data dimension $p$, and types of data distribution, used in the codes for other figures can be adjusted manually in a similar way.

 All Matlab codes are located in the same directory.

-There are 2 methods to implement the code:
+There are two methods to implement the code:

 Method 1:
 (1) Main matlab code: "BKN_Theorems_1_2i.m" (attached in Part 2).

-(2) This main code calls for other matlab functions (attached in Part 2) listed below:
+(2) This main code calls other Mtlab functions (attached in Part 2) listed below:

 est_pdf_from_histogram.m
 CDF_mixture_Gaussians_D_dim_func.m          mean_cov_mixture_Gaussians_D_dim.m